Hamburger

 Italy

-The IRES tax return is ordinarily due within 11 months after the fiscal period end (ie, November 30 for companies that adopt the calendar year).
+Starting from May 2024, ethe IRES tax return is due within 9 months after the fiscal period end (ie, September 30 for companies that adopt the calendar year).

 Japan